-(c) Reflects actual Principal and Interest Requirements on the Senior Bonds then outstanding as paid to the Trustee on a one-sixth interest and one-twelfth principal monthly deposit basis.
+(d) Reflects actual Principal and Interest Requirements on the Senior Bonds then outstanding as paid to the Trustee on a one-sixth interest and one-twelfth principal monthly deposit basis.
+The difference between debt service in this table and in Table 8 is that certain expenses are included in Table 8 for budgetary purposes, but are not "debt service" for coverage purposes.

-(d) Line 1 divided by Line 2.
+(e) Line 1 divided by Line 2.